TempleS19CIS3296-02/project-hooter-skill/README.md

 Hooter has access to the hours that each building is open and closed on each day of the week.
 You can ask Hooter if a building is open on a certain day or for the hours of a building.

 ## News Intent
-Hooter can get you headlines from Temple University's News.
+Hooter can get you headlines fresh from Temple University's News.
 You can access them by saying "get me today's headlines" or "what's new in {newsType}".
 Different news types include: arts and culture, athletics, campus, research, students, sustainability, staff, community, and more.
-Hooter has lots of pride and only has delivers news related to Temple University.
+Hooter has lots of pride and only delivers news related to Temple University.
 Go Owls!

 # Individual Contributions